-In keeping with updates to the major depressive disorder criteria in DSM-5 (the latest diagnostic manual of mental disorders), a person can suffer from a major depressive episode during a period of bereavement or grief, such as after the loss of a loved one.
-This is a significant change from the previous DSM-IV criteria, which did not give the diagnosis of major depression if the person was grieving over a significant loss in their lives.
-This change was made with the rationale that since bereavement may induce great suffering in a person, it may induce an episode of major depressive disorder.
+In keeping with updates to the major depressive disorder criteria in DSM-5 (the latest diagnostic manual used to diagnose mental disorders), a person can suffer from a major depressive episode during a period of bereavement or grief, such as after the loss of a loved one.
+This is a significant change from the previous diagnostic criteria, which did not give the diagnosis of major depression if the person was grieving over a significant loss in their lives.
+This change was made with the rationale that since bereavement may include great suffering for some people, it may induce an episode of major depressive disorder.

 In other words, it’s not normal for the symptoms of bereavement to induce significant functional impairment, morbid preoccupation with worthlessness, suicidal thoughts, psychotic symptoms, or psychomotor retardation (a slowing of a person’s physical movements) for two months or more.
 Thus, when they do occur together, the depressive symptoms and functional impairment tend to be more severe and the prognosis is worse compared with bereavement that is not accompanied by major depressive disorder.
 Bereavement-related depression tends to occur in persons with other vulnerabilities to depressive disorders, and recovery may be facilitated by antidepressant treatment.